skip to Main Content

 • Colorado Coffee cup lids are taxed at 2.9%, but not the coffee cup itself.

-• Utah Since 2004, Utah charges a 10% tax on escort services and strip clubs.
+• Utah Since 2004, Utah has charged a 10% tax on escort services and strip clubs.

 • Hawaii Residents can claim up to $3,000 in personal income tax deductions for maintaining “exceptional” trees on their property.